Cash Feasibility Assessment conducted on adult internally displaced people (IDPs) with disabilities in Ukraine in May/June 2022

 Identify cash-related protection risks for cash recipients with disabilities

-Identify any extra cost displaced individuals with disabilities incur post displacement, and any implications this has on setting a transfer value that accommodates minimum expenditures for Households (HHs) with disabilities
+Identify any additional cost displaced individuals with disabilities incur post-displacement, and any implications this has on setting a transfer value that accommodates minimum expenditures for Households (HHs) with disabilities

 Provide a set of recommendations to ensure that persons with disabilities enjoy full access to and equal participation in cash programming

-Content and Author: Adva Rodogovsky, Senior Humanitarian Programmes Officer, CBM Global Disability Inclusion.
+Content and Author: Adva Rodogovsky, Senior Humanitarian Programs Officer, CBM Global Disability Inclusion.

 This report has benefited from the valuable contributions and comments of the National Assembly of Persons with Disabilities in Ukraine (NAPD), in particular Larysa Bayda, Pavlo Zhdan, Alla Sotska, and Viktoria Nazarenko, and the European Disability Forum (EDF), in particular Gordon Rattray and Mariya Yasenovska.